daeuniverse/dae/docs/en/how-it-works.md

 [**简体中文**](../zh/how-it-works.md) | [**English**](./how-it-works.md)

-dae operates by loading a program into the tc (traffic control) mount point in the Linux kernel using [eBPF](https://en.wikipedia.org/wiki/EBPF).
-This program performs traffic splitting before the traffic enters the TCP/IP network stack.
-The position of tc in the Linux network protocol stack is illustrated in the diagram below (the diagram illustrates the receiving path, while the sending path is in the opposite direction), where netfilter represents the location of iptables/nftables.
+dae uses [eBPF](https://en.wikipedia.org/wiki/EBPF) to load a program at the Linux kernel's tc (traffic control) hook.
+The program splits traffic before it enters the TCP/IP network stack.

+The diagram shows tc's position on the receive path; the send path runs in the opposite direction. netfilter marks the location of iptables/nftables.

 ![Network Stack Path](../netstack-path.webp)